 Not sure if you should enroll yet?
 Why not register for one of our upcoming virtual Career Day sessions where you can hear from real estate agents currently working in the field, or Be Our Guest to preview classes in person.
 Get a sneak peek of the Agent Real Estate Schools experience, meet our qualified, licensed instructors, and decide whether real estate and our training are right for you.

-Write the State Real Estate License Exam
+State Real Estate License Exam

 When you finish your training, you can apply to write the licensing exam.
 Then, you’ll schedule your test at one of several locations around the state.
 The California State Real Estate Salesperson Exam is three hours long and consists of 150 multiple-choice questions.
 You can find current licensing fees and processing times on the Department of Real Estate website.